gordon-cs/gordon-360-api/README.md

 - [Documentation](#documentation)

 ## Machines and Sites
+**Note: these instructions appear to be out of date.
+CCCTrain.gordon.edu appears to have been renamed to 360train.gordon.edu**
 To work on this project, it is easiest to use the following machines provided by CTS:
 - CCCTrain.gordon.edu - Windows machine.
     - Can be accessed through Remote Desktop Connection.